 - 4th quarter: 332 yards, 3 TD

 There you have it.
 But it wasn't a late score from Robinson that helped one bettor cap off a big betting slip.

 With around three minutes to go, a Montgomery touchdown was checked off of this impressive 10-leg parlay that resulted in a whole lot of cash for one happy bettor.

 Eagles Hail Mary completes Hail Mary parlay | +79828

 That's right.
-A bizarre touchdown-scorer parlay featured six different names — Kenyan Drake, Robby Anderson, Jarvis Landry, Mike Gesicki, Taysom Hill and Richard Rodgers — the last of whom had fairly steep +850 odds of his own while the rest were at +170 or lower.
+A bizarre TD-scorer parlay featured six different names — Kenyan Drake, Robby Anderson, Jarvis Landry, Mike Gesicki, Taysom Hill, and Richard Rodgers — the last of which had fairly steep +850 odds of his own while the rest were at +170 or lower.

 But after the first five were complete, it seemed almost too good for some sort of miracle not to occur.
 Why cash out when you can depend on a play like this to save you?